3liz/lizmap-web-client/docker/README.md

 ### Install from composer packages

 - Mount `/www/lizmap/my-packages/` at a location on the host or a from a named volume.
-- From inside the container, install your module with the command `lizmap-install-modules <package-name>`
+- From inside the container, install your module with the command `lizmap-install-module <package-name>`
 - Add the module configuration snippet in the appropriate snippets directory (see the module documentation for  the configuration files to modify)
 - Restart the container or run `php /www/lizmap/install/installer.php` from inside the container